Chiyonokuni Toshiki

-Chiyonokuni Toshiki (千代の国 憲輝) is a Japanese professional sumo wrestler from Iga, Mie.
+Chiyonokuni Toshiki (千代の国 憲輝) is a Japanese former professional sumo wrestler from Iga, Mie.
 Making his professional debut in May 2006, he reached the top makuuchi division for the first time in January 2012.
-He has a highest rank of maegashira 1, but he has also been restricted by injuries, falling to the sandanme division in 2015 before staging a comeback, and then once again having serious injury in 2019 sending him down the ranks, before making another comeback.
-He is a member of Kokonoe stable.
+He has a highest rank of maegashira 1, but he has also been restricted by injuries, falling to the sandanme division in 2015 before staging a comeback, and then once again having serious injury in 2019 sending him down the ranks.
+He made a final comeback which saw him stagnate in the second half of the jūryō division before his demotion and retirement.
+He is a member of Kokonoe stable where he is an elder under the name Sanoyama.

 Early life and sumo background

 Toshiki Sawada was born the son of a Buddhist temple head priest.
 From a very young age he had great interest in combat sports such as karate.
 He has said he was in the fourth grade when he first foretold he would be a professional sumo wrestler in the future.
 As a member of his judo team in junior high school he advanced to the best sixteen in a national tournament.